Women in NZ Police

 Training programme developed - 1941

 The admission of women, which had been previously resisted by senior police officers, was agreed to as men were being recruited into the wartime military.
 The position description and training programme were developed, drawing on overseas examples.
+They had to be between 25-40 years; unmarried or widowed; have ‘superior education’ and common sense; know shorthand and able to use a typewriter.
 A number of applications were received for the first intake of ten women on 3 June 1941.
-Their training was held in a house on Rintoul Street in Newtown, Wellington.
+The recruits were selected by the Police Commissioner Denis Cummings and their three-month training course was held at a depot on Rintoul Street in Newtown, Wellington.

 3 June 1941: Training begins for first 10 women recruits at the Police Training school on Rintoul St in Wellington